FunnelKit

 direct checkout URL

-Your sales funnel should be imported with three steps - checkout, one click upsell, and thank you page.
+Your sales funnel should include three steps: checkout, one-click upsell, and thank-you page.

 Step 2: Customize the checkout page